 To order a copy of the CD, do send an e-mail to info @ klankschap.nl for further instructions.
 Get Information

 Front cover layout

 Back cover layout

 For an optimal listening experience a correct playback level is essential.
 This CD has been mastered against a K-20 reference, which allows for a headroom of 20dB.
 For your convenience the CD has a hidden track situated before track one.
 If you start playback, the CD will start at track one.
 But while in playback you can rewind the time, passing zero and entering the hidden area.
 Then releasing the rewind button, the playback will produce a pink noise signal.
 With your noise meter set to slow C weighting, adjust your playback level such that will show 86 dB Spl.
 Mark the setting on your amplifier.
 It is the K-20 reference which has been used while mixing & mastering.

 So you managed to unfold the wrapper into a plain sheet.
 And now you find yourself a little confused as how the original folding was done.
-This is a short movie which shows how to fold the original wrapper into its default shape.
+There is a short clip which shows how to fold the original wrapper into its default, original shape.